thesassway/thesassway.com/source/intermediate/understanding-placeholder-selectors.markdown

 ---
-date: 9 Feb 2014
+date: 9 February 2014
 categories: intermediate, guides
 author: Daniel Imms
-summary: Sass provides us with many tools to get the job done cleanly and efficiently.
-This article from Daniel Imms goes into depth on using placeholder selectors with `@extend`, problems that can occur and how it differs with `@include`.
+summary: Sass provides us with a number of helpful tools to share code between CSS rules.
+In this article, I'll talk about a powerful new feature in Sass called placeholder selectors.
+We'll look at how to use this feature correctly, cover some problems that may occur, and examine how it differs from other approaches.
 ---

 # Understanding placeholder selectors

-[`@extend`](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#extend) is a great tool, allowing us to reuse styles and stay <abbr title="Don't Repeat Yourself">DRY</abbr>.

-For those of you that are unfamiliar with the `@extend` keyword, it allows sharing all styles of a class with another.
-This is illustrated in the following example:
+Sass provides a number of different ways to share code between CSS rules.
+You can use [mixins](/intermediate/leveraging-sass-mixins-for-cleaner-code) to insert new CSS properties and/or rules into your CSS and you can use `@extend` to share CSS properties between selectors.
+Sass 3.2 introduces a new concept called "placeholders" to make `@extend` generate more efficent output.

+But before we get into that, let's talk about how extend works...

+## How extend works

+The [`@extend`](http://sass-lang.com/docs/yardoc/file.SASS_REFERENCE.html#extend) directive allows us to easily share styles between selectors.
+This is best illustrated with an example:

     :::scss
     .icon {